kanait/gmorph/README.md

 ## License

-This software except Eigen is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You also have to follow Eigen's license.
 This software, excluding Eigen, is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 You also have to adhere to Eigen's license.